krgn/developing-fsharp-on-nixos/src/04_project.md

 # Demo

+*****

 #### Proposition

-Assume we have a lots of great computer science papers on our SSD, and we'd like to be able to index and query for information (e.g. [1]) via _curl_.
+Assume we have a lots of great computer science papers on our SSD, and we'd like to be able to index and query for information via _curl_.

-So, lets build a small microservice around the _recoll_ full-text indexer and serve query results via HTTP.
+Build a small microservice around the _recoll_ full-text indexer and serve query results via HTTP.

 <div class="notes">
 - olli charles' git-annex